shonkap/rpi-sx1280/README.md

 [![Publish Python 🐍 distribution 📦 to PyPI and TestPyPI](https://github.com/enthusiastics-ltd/rpi-sx1280/actions/workflows/hatch-publish.yml/badge.svg)](https://github.com/enthusiastics-ltd/rpi-sx1280/actions/workflows/hatch-publish.yml)

+> [!IMPORTANT]
+> This library is in active development and has no stable release yet.
+Please, expect significant changes in the future as we work on the first major version release.

 Easy to install and use, this library provides an essential API for any SX1280 LoRa module connected to your Raspberry Pi via the SPI interface.

 ## Getting started